 Tiny homes are a growing trend, so many insurance places are becoming increasingly familiar with how to help people looking to get insured.
 If one place can’t help you, don’t hesitate to ask if they can recommend a place that might.
 You’ll find the insurance you need for your tiny home if you exercise patience and perseverance.

 Insurance is an important aspect that protects any large purchase or investment.
 You want to ensure that if a disaster befalls your home, your insurance company will help you recoup some of that loss.
-If you own a tiny home, it’s imperative you reach out to providers and find coverage that’s right for you.
+You must contact providers and find coverage if you own a tiny home.
 While it’s not always easy to find insurance for tiny homes, it is becoming more accessible as time marches on.